DarrenLCY/mhw-baseline-experiments/README.md

-# mhw-baseline-experiments
+# An experimental approach to estimate marine heatwave thresholds and baselines for ecological risks
-Code for paper titled: "An experimental approach to estimate marine heatwave thresholds and baselines for ecological risks"
+Scripts and data for the main analyses are in the main folder.
+The "Beaty et al. 2023 data and analysis" folder contains some data from Beaty et al. (2023) and the script that we used to test whether a fixed or a seasonally varying threshold better represents the thermal threshold of ectotherms (more details in the main paper).